TiagoMA90/Portfolio-one/README.md

 ## Testing:
 - This project was tested under Chrome DevTools, using the Device Tool bar.

-- This project is responsive and displays a pleasing style to viewers, with colors of contrast.
+- This project is responsive and displays a pleasing style to viewers, with colors contrasting each other.
+(In particular: Text #363636 & Background: #e6ddcd);
-- The Logo, Menu and overall Text is readable making use of Orbitron and Manjari fonts.
-- The links work and are correctly assigned to link to a other pages.
+- The links work and are correctly assigned, allowing users to easily navigate between the pages within the wesite, on any given device.
-- The Form works and users are required to input their e-mail before sending any feedback.
+- The Form works accordingly, where users are required to input their e-mail and message before sending any feedback.
 The action is set to "https://8000-tiagoma90-saunaworld-pauka0dxyz0.ws-eu77.gitpod.io/redirect.html?" and the method is set to "post".
-The first and last names are not mandatory and therefore optional.
+(The first and last names are not mandatory and therefore optional.)
-- The website was tested in browsers Chrome, Firefox and Edge.
+- The website was tested in browsers Chrome, Firefox and Edge for its compatibility.
-- The website was tested for responsiveness and its viewports, under bytes.dev:
+- The website was tested for responsiveness and its viewports, under bytes.dev: https://ui.dev/amiresponsive?url=https://tiagoma90.github.io/Portfolio-one/index.html

-https://ui.dev/amiresponsive?url=https://tiagoma90.github.io/Portfolio-one/index.html

 <img src="assets/css/screenshots/Resp_1.webp" alt="ui">